menu icon

 • Wooden skewers - Will be used to poke holes in the cake.
 For larger cakes you can also get away with using cake dowel rods to make bigger holes.

-• Pastry brush – to brush on the simple syrup
+• Pastry brush - To brush the simple syrup on the cake.

 To Begin